awsdocs/amazon-personalize-developer-guide/doc_source/custom-dataset-groups.md

 1. Get recommendations or user segments with the following methods:
    + Deploy the solution version with a campaign and get recommendations\.
-   + Create a batch inference job to get batch recommentations\.
+   + Create a batch inference job to get batch recommendations\.
    + Create a user segment job to get user segments\.